CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 Words that begin with capital letters, such as proper nouns and names, should always be treated as "correct" words and so should _not_ be highlighted.
 For example, "Ali" or "London" would not be highlighted, despite not being in the Basic English dictionary.

-Your GitHub repository must contain unit tests which demonstrate that your code works.
+Your GitHub repository must contain at least one unit test which demonstrates that your code works.
 End to end tests are optional.
+Testing via the DOM is optional.

+Every view of your website must be accessible (i.e. before entering text, after checking spelling, etc).
+We will test this by making sure that "Snapshot" mode of Lighthouse gives 100% accessibility for any view we look at.

 ## Supplied scaffolding